 Can I start before receiving my RN license?

 Yes you can!
-You may begin to complete general education and nursing foundation courses prior to gaining licensure.
-Enrollment into the nursing core courses is not allowed until proof of licensure has been verified.
-Contact an advisor if you have questions about this.
+You may begin to complete general education and select nursing courses prior to gaining licensure.
+Enrollment into the nursing core courses requires proof of RN licensure.
+Contact an advisor if you have questions.

 Is this program available online?